apache/apisix/docs/en/latest/plugins/proxy-rewrite.md

 ## Description

 The `proxy-rewrite` Plugin offers options to rewrite requests that APISIX forwards to upstream services.
-With this plugin, you can modify the HTTP methods, request destination upstream address, request headers, and more.
+With this plugin, you can modify the HTTP methods, request destination upstream addresses, request headers, and more.

 ## Attributes